ahmedmajid92/Robotics-Inverse-Kinematic-DH-Algorithm/README.md

      - Case 1: `(220, 161, 220)`
      - Case 2: `(-230, 61, 220)`

-2. **Select Elbow Configuration**
+2. **Elbow Configuration**
-   - **Auto (Paper-based)**: Automatically selects based on target position
-     - Positive Px → Elbow-up
-     - Negative Px → Elbow-down
-   - **Elbow Up**: Force upper configuration
-   - **Elbow Down**: Force lower configuration
+   - The application uses **Elbow Up** configuration by default
+   - This matches the approach used in the research paper
+   - Dropdown is available but defaults to "Elbow Up" for consistency

 3. **Calculate IK**
    - Click "Calculate Inverse Kinematics"
    - View results in:
-     - Joint Angles table
+     - Joint Angles table (θ₁ through θ₅)
-     - Cartesian Configuration table
+     - Cartesian Configuration table (Positions of Joints 1-5)
-     - 3D visualization
+     - 3D visualization with proper axis orientation

 ### Robot Specifications